dxdgamerz123/Root-Access/README.md

 - x86_64 (amd64)
 - aarch64 (arm64)

-## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).

 ## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
+dxdgamer Installer is developed and maintained by RecodeStudios.Cloud.
 This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

 ---